Changelog

 New: NFS Protocol Support (NFSv3)

-Driio now supports NFS (Network File System) — the standard protocol for Unix and Linux file sharing.
-Connect to NFS exports from Linux servers, FreeBSD, Synology, QNAP, TrueNAS, and other NAS devices.
+Driio now supports NFS, the standard file-sharing protocol on Unix and Linux.
+Connect to exports from Linux servers, FreeBSD, Synology, QNAP, TrueNAS, and other NAS devices.

 • NFSv3 protocol with connection pooling for parallel transfers